Employee takes 12 months’ parental leave

 Alex and Toni recently arranged to take care of Toni’s sister’s newborn twins (their nieces).
 Toni’s sister has agreed that Alex and Toni will look after the babies permanently, but she doesn’t want them to adopt the children.

 Toni isn’t going to take any parental leave.
 Alex signs a statutory declaration witnessed by a Justice of the Peace (JP) (external link) stating that Alex is going to be the primary carer for the little girls.
 Alex notifies the employer (as soon as the statutory declaration is done, which is at least 14 days before the children come into their care) that Alex wishes to take parental leave.
 Alex meets the time criteria and the notice requirements and can take parental leave.
+Alex stops work before the day the girls come into his care.

 After looking at the Inland Revenue website, Alex successfully applies for a parental leave payment to help with their finances.